 With the Adaptive Wash Technology, this washing machine combines helpful sensors that can read your load and adjust the operation for best fabric care.
 That helps to remove the guesswork when it comes to balancing a clean wash against sufficient fabric features to better care for your clothes.

-I love the stainless steel wash basket that delivers a gentle wash with no snags or pulled.
+We love the stainless steel wash basket that delivers a gentle wash with no snags or pulled.
 And there's an Eco Sanitize cycle with Oxi to eliminate 99.9% of common household bacteria.
-Combine that with an Energy star qualification and CEE Tier Rating of II, and this washing machine can save you money in energy, and your laundry will still get a high-performance wash.
+Combine that with an Energy Star qualification and CEE Tier Rating of II, and this washing machine can save you money in energy, and your laundry will still get a high-performance wash.

 Other cool features include three Soil levels, four Spin speeds (Fast, Medium, Off, Slow) and four Temperature selections.
-Basically, everything you need to wash your laundry, plus a few sensors to remove the fabric care guesswork.
+Everything you need to wash your laundry, plus a few sensors to remove the fabric care guesswork.

 Before buying this washer, review the installation guide to ensure you're ready to install when it arrives.
 And, a quick gander at the product manual will confirm if it suits your overall laundry needs.
 Also, check the warranty information if you are comparison shopping.